-- A. One-time revenues.
+- c) Capital Projects Fund shall be used to account for the capital projects funded by any of the governmental funds. - 2) Proprietary Funds - a) Enterprise Funds - i.
+Sewer Fund shall be used to account for the operations, maintenance, and capital outlay needs of the sewer collection and treatment systems. - ii.
+Water Fund shall be used to account for the operations, maintenance, and capital outlay needs of the water treatment and distribution systems. - 3) Internal Service Funds - Equipment Fund shall be used to account for the operations, maintenance, and capital outlay needs of fleet services. - II.
+Revenues - A. One-time revenues.
 One-time revenues will only be applied toward one-time expenditures; they will not be used to finance on-going programs or services.
 On-going revenues should be equal to, or greater than, on-going expenditures. - B. Diversity.
-The City will diversify its revenues by maximizing the use of non-property tax revenues such as payments in lieu of taxes and user fees and charges. - C. Designation of Revenues. - Each year, the City shall designate and set aside \$25,000 for conservation purposes, funded through the allocation of the Land Use Change Tax (LUCT).
+The City will diversify its revenues by maximizing the use of nonproperty tax revenues such as payments in lieu of taxes and user fees and charges. - C. Designation of Revenues. - Each year, the City shall designate and set aside \$25,000 for conservation purposes, funded through the allocation of the Land Use Change Tax (LUCT).
 If the prior years' LUCT revenues are less than \$25,000, the General Fund will provide the difference from general revenues to ensure an annual contribution of \$25,000.
 Additionally, in the years when the LUCT revenues exceed \$25,000, fifty percent (50%) of the amount over \$25,000 will be designated for conservation purposes, with the total annual designation not to exceed \$100,000.
 Expenditure of funds to be made upon approval of the City Council.
-Balance of said sum not to exceed \$500,000. - 2) Direct reimbursements from other entities shall be used to offset the appropriate City expense. - 3) Except for the provisions stated above, or as provided otherwise by Federal, State law, or by local Code of Ordinances, no unanticipated revenues shall be designated for a specific purpose(s) unless directed by the City Council.

-III.
-Fees and Charges

-A. Certain services provided by the City of Keene will be assigned a fee or charge for the users of the service, dependent upon how the community benefits from the provision of those services.

-- 1) In the event that the benefit is community-wide there will be no user fee or charge assessed. - 2) In the event that the service benefits a finite and definable sector of the community then that group will be assessed a fee or charge for provision of the service.
+Balance of said sum not to exceed \$500,000. - 2) Direct reimbursements from other entities shall be used to offset the appropriate City expense. - 3) Except for the provisions stated above, or as provided otherwise by Federal, State law, or by local Code of Ordinances, no unanticipated revenues shall be designated for a specific purpose(s) unless directed by the City Council. - III.
+Fees and Charges - A. Certain services provided by the City of Keene will be assigned a fee or charge for the users of the service, dependent upon how the community benefits from the provision of those services. - In the case of general governmental services (such as fire protection, law enforcement, or general street maintenance) there will be no user fee or charge assessed. - In the event that the service benefits a finite and definable sector of the community then that group will be assessed a fee or charge for provision of the service.